Life cycle assessment and cradle-to-cradle: friends or foes?

 A well-known sustainability tool is life cycle assessment (LCA).
 It has been around for more than 20 years, and during this time it has experienced waves of higher and lower popularity.
-In the same time, other tools and approaches have come and gone in similar waves.
-In recent years, cradle to cradle (C2C) is one of the most discussed sustainability approaches, with more and more companies stating their efforts to implement C2C.
+At the same time, other tools and approaches have come and gone in similar waves.
+In recent years, cradle-to-cradle (C2C) is one of the most discussed sustainability approaches, with more and more companies stating their efforts to implement C2C.
 While both LCA and C2C aim for sustainability, it is interesting to investigate the differences and similarities.
 Could these two approaches work together?
 If so, how?

 Life cycle assessment

 LCA focuses on the environmental side of sustainability.
 It follows a quantitative approach, where the whole life cycle of a product is investigated and all used substances and materials are defined.
 This is a bottom-up approach, where the collected data is used to calculate the potential environmental impact of the whole product life cycle.